British Columbia: Fauna

 Much of the province is undeveloped, so populations of many mammalian species that have become rare in much of the United States still flourish in British Columbia.
 Watching animals of various sorts, including a very wide range of birds, has long been popular.
 Bears (grizzly, black—including the Kermode bear or spirit bear) live here, as do deer, elk, moose, caribou, big-horn sheep, mountain goats, marmots, beavers, muskrats, coyotes, wolves, mustelids (such as wolverines, badgers and fishers), cougars, eagles, ospreys, herons, Canada geese, swans, loons, hawks, owls, ravens, harlequin ducks, and many other sorts of ducks.
 Smaller birds (robins, jays, grosbeaks, chickadees, and so on) also abound.
 Murrelets are known from Frederick Island, a small island off the coast of Haida Gwaii.

-Many healthy populations of fish are present, including salmonids such as several species of salmon, trout, and char.
-Besides salmon and trout, sport-fishers in BC also catch halibut, steelhead, bass, and sturgeon.
+Many healthy populations of fish are present, including salmonids such as several species of salmon, trout, steelhead, and char.
+Besides salmon and trout, sport-fishers in BC also catch halibut, bass, and sturgeon.
 On the coast, harbour seals and river otters are common.
 Cetacean species native to the coast include the orca, humpback whale, grey whale, harbour porpoise, Dall's porpoise, Pacific white-sided dolphin and minke whale.

 Some endangered species in British Columbia are: Vancouver Island marmot, spotted owl, American white pelican, and badgers.